-- (1) An Operating Condition Notice (OCN) will be issued by ERCOT in accordance with Protocol Section 6.5.9.3.1, Operating Condition Notice.
-OCNs are for communication only, and ERCOT exercises no extra authority with the issuance of this type of notice. - (2) ERCOT may require information from Qualified Scheduling Entities (QSEs) and Transmission Operators (TOs).
-Typical information requested may include, but is not limited to: - (a) Resource fuel capabilities;
+- (1) An Operating Condition Notice (OCN) shall be issued by ERCOT in accordance with Protocol Section 6.5.9.3.1, Operating Condition Notice.
+OCNs are for communication purposes only. - (2) ERCOT may require information from Qualified Scheduling Entities (QSEs) and Transmission Operators (TOs).
+Typical information requested may include, but is not limited to:

+- (a) Resource fuel capabilities;

 - (b) Resource condition details; and

 - (c) Actual weather conditions.

-- (3) ERCOT will provide verbal notice of an OCN to all TOs and QSEs and post the message electronically to the ERCOT Market Information System (MIS) Secure Area.
-When an OCN is issued, it does not place ERCOT in an emergency operating state.
+- (3) ERCOT will provide verbal notice of an OCN to all TOs and QSEs and post the message electronically to the Market Information System (MIS) Public Area.
+When an OCN is issued, it does not place ERCOT in an Emergency Condition.
 QSEs should notify appropriate Resources, Retail Electric Providers (REPs) and Load Serving Entities (LSEs).
 TOs should notify their represented Transmission Service Providers (TSPs) as appropriate.